 Nigella’s gluten-free clementine cake is one of those miraculous recipes that uses only 5 ingredients and comes together in a food processor quite effortlessly.
 It’s a gluten-free wonder that can just as easily be served as a dessert as it can for tea.

 Clemengold clementines are in season right now and I simply cant resist this perfectly sweet, seedless and super juicy fruit.
-It’s a clementine thats been take to perfection, and whilst its best eaten straight up and as mother nature intended, I wanted to try Nigella’s legendarly clementine cake recipe.
+It’s a clementine thats been cultivated to perfection, and whilst its best eaten straight up and as mother nature intended, I wanted to try Nigella’s legendarly clementine cake recipe.